Daniel Sloss: Stand up

 When Sloss was sixteen, he was put in contact by his mother with comedian Frankie Boyle, who performed at a conference she was attending.
-After asking him for work experience, Sloss received coaching by Boyle during his run at the 2007 Edinburgh Fringe Festival, and also wrote jokes for Boyle on BBC's Mock the Week.
+After asking him for work experience, Sloss received coaching by Boyle during his run at the 2007 Edinburgh Festival Fringe, and also wrote jokes for Boyle on BBC's Mock the Week.
 He credits Boyle for his initial success.
 In October 2007, Sloss performed his first stage gig at The Stand in Edinburgh, which lasted five minutes.

 He performed his first show called "Life in 2D" at the Edinburgh Festival Fringe in 2008 alongside fellow comic Davey See, which ran for 10 days as part of the Free Fringe.
-The same year, aged 17, Sloss reached the final at the comedy competition So You Think You're Funny?, the final of which is hosted by the Gilded Balloon venue during the Edinburgh Fringe.
+The same year, aged 17, Sloss reached the final at the comedy competition So You Think You're Funny?, which is hosted by the Gilded Balloon venue during the Edinburgh Fringe.
 In 2009, he sold out his debut full-length Edinburgh Festival Fringe season Daniel Sloss – Teenage Kicks and in October took this show to London to the Soho Theatre to become the youngest comedian to perform a solo season in the venue as well as in London's West End.

 In August 2010, Sloss's second solo show Daniel Sloss: My Generation sold out the entire run at Edinburgh Festival Fringe.
 The show later transferred to London for a season at the Soho Theatre in September before returning to London during the tour playing at the Bloomsbury Theatre in November.
 This show became his first ever headline live tour, and went on to tour Scotland throughout the autumn of 2010.

-In August 2011, Sloss premiered his new show Daniel Sloss - The Joker at the Edinburgh Festival Fringe, selling out a nearly four-week run in the new 400-seat Assembly Theatre venue, still aged just 20.
+In August 2011, Sloss premiered his new show Daniel Sloss – The Joker at the Edinburgh Festival Fringe, selling out a nearly four-week run in the new 400-seat Assembly Theatre venue, still aged just 20.
 This was followed by a 50-date national tour in the autumn.

-In 2012, he performed a 50-date UK tour of Daniel Sloss - The Show.
+In 2012, he performed a 50-date UK tour of Daniel Sloss – The Show.

-In August 2013, he launched his new show Daniel Sloss - Stand-Up at the Edinburgh fringe, again with an extended season at the Edinburgh International Conference Centre and again followed by a substantial autumn tour throughout the UK.
+In August 2013, he launched his new show Daniel Sloss – Stand-Up at the Edinburgh fringe, again with an extended season at the Edinburgh International Conference Centre and again followed by a substantial autumn tour throughout the UK.
 He subsequently performed this show at 2014's Sydney International Comedy Festival and Perth International Comedy Festival.

-In August 2014, his new show Daniel Sloss - Really...?! premiered at the Edinburgh fringe, again with an extended season at the Edinburgh International Conference Centre, followed by a substantial European tour of 20 shows in 15 countries in the autumn as well as UK dates.
+In August 2014, his new show Daniel Sloss – Really...?! premiered at the Edinburgh fringe, again with an extended season at the Edinburgh International Conference Centre, followed by a substantial European tour of 20 shows in 15 countries in the autumn as well as UK dates.